Alabama National Guard Leaders visit the 214th Military Police Company in Europe

 |0

-This work, Alabama National Guard Leaders visit the 214th Military Police Company in Europe, by SGT Devin Klecan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alabama National Guard Leaders visit the 214th Military Police Company in Europe [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+Alabama National Guard Leaders visit the 214th Military Police Company in Europe